Don’t know what you want?

 You assume you have to figure things out, but you don’t.

-In short, you don’t need to figure life out just because you feel confused.
+Here’s the gist: You don’t have to figure life out just because you feel confused.

 I’ve given you a few tools in this article.
 Play with them.
 See how they work for you.

 Give yourself some time to entertain a different way of living.
 You’ve probably been doing this for your whole life, so why not try something new?

 P.S.
 Would you like to learn more about tapping into your Inner GPS?
 I invite you to check out my popular book Follow Your Heart: 21 Days to a Happier, More Fulfilling Life (Amazon affiliate link that supports my work at no extra cost to you).

 Sign up to the free newsletter for exclusive articles, offers, and to make sure you never miss an update.